New-Horizons-SPM/scanbot/paper.md

 # Summary

-Scanning Tunnelling Microscopes (STM) are capable of capturing images of surfaces with atomic resolution.
+Scanning Tunnelling Microscopes (STM) are capable of capturing images of surfaces with atomic-scale resolution.
-This is achieved by scanning an atomically sharp probe across the surface of a sample while monitoring an electric current.
-However, two common and time-consuming tasks in STM experiments are conditioning the probe (such as sharpening it) and identifying areas of interest on a sample.
-The quality of STM images heavily relies on the exact geometry and composition of the apex of the scanning probe.
-Blunt tips result in blurry images while contaminated tips can lead to noisy images due to interactions with the sample.
-To improve image quality, the probe can be conditioned using a process called "tip shaping," which involves refining the tip by plunging it into a metallic substrate.
-Maintaining a "good tip" is not guaranteed as scanning over debris or rough areas can alter the tip.
+This is achieved by scanning an atomically sharp probe across the surface of the sample while monitoring an electric current.
+However, the quality of STM data relies heavily on the atomic-scale geometry and composition of the scanning probe apex, as well as the roughness and cleanliness of the scanned region.
+For instance, blunt tips result in blurry images while contaminated tips can lead to noisy images due to interactions with the sample.
+As a result, optimal STM data acquisition commonly requires time-consuming tasks such as probe conditioning - i.e. sharpening via "tip-shaping", where the apex of the probe can be refined by poking it into a clean metal surface - and identification of areas of interest of the sample.
+Moreover, the quality of the probe can vary during a scan, especially when scanning over debris or excessively rough areas, necessitating additional tip-shaping.

-Fortunately, these tasks can be automated, and Scanbot is a program that not only automates several STM data acquisition techniques but also fully automates tip shaping and sample surveying in STM experiments.
+Here, we present Scanbot, a program that fully automates common STM data acquisition techniques, as well as tip-shaping and sample surveying.
-Scanbot utilises a dual sample holder (DSH) (figure 1) to prepare a high-quality tip, where a sample of interest can be mounted alongside a clean metal surface, which is ideal for tip preparation.
-When the STM tip requires refinement, Scanbot moves it from the sample of interest to the clean metal surface on the DSH.
-This is accomplished using built-in motors to maneuver the STM tip while tracking its position through a camera feed.
-After refining the tip, it is moved back to the sample of interest, where a survey can be conducted.
+Scanbot relies on a dual sample holder (DSH; figure 1), where a sample of interest is mounted alongside a clean reference metal surface, which is ideal for tip preparation.
+Scanbot is able to analyse STM images and identify when the probe requires conditioning, subsequently moving it from the sample of interest to the clean reference metal, where it will prepare a scanning probe capable of obtaining high-quality STM images.
+This is accomplished using built-in piezoceramic scanners to maneuver the STM tip while tracking its position through a camera feed; figure 1b).
+Once Scanbot determines that the probe has been conditioned adequately, it moves the tip back to the sample of interest and STM data acquisition resumes.
-Figure 1 shows how the position of the STM tip is tracked while it is moved from a sample to a clean metal surface for tip refinement.

-![Tracking and maneuvering the STM probe above the dual sample holder.
+![Tracking and maneuvering the STM probe above the dual sample holder (DSH).
-**a)** Schematic of the dual sample holder setup.
+**a)** Schematic of the STM tip over the dual sample holder setup.
-A sample of interest can be mounted next to a clean metal surface (e.g. Au(111)) which is ideal for tip shaping.
+A sample of interest is mounted next to a clean reference metal substrate (e.g. Au(111)) which is ideal for tip shaping.
-**b)** A view from the camera feed used to track the STM probe as it is moved from the sample to the clean metal where the tip can be refined.
-The red marker indicates the current position of the probe apex and the green marker indicates the target position above the clean metal.
-A video of this can be seen in Scanbot's [documentation](https://new-horizons-spm.github.io/scanbot/automation/).
+**b)** Image from the camera feed used by Scanbot to track and maneuver the STM probe automatically from the sample to the clean reference metal, where it can be refined.
+The red (green) marker indicates the probe apex position (target position, respectively).
+See Scanbot [documentation](https://new-horizons-spm.github.io/scanbot/automation/) for a video example.
 \label{fig:1}](TipTracking.png)

-Figure 2 demonstrates Scanbot's ability to prepare a tip on a clean metal surface.
-By gently pushing the apex of the scanning probe into an atomically flat region of a metal surface, an imprint is left that reflects the geometry of the tip.
+Figure 2 demonstrates Scanbot's ability to recondition a 'bad' tip on a clean reference metal surface.
+Scanbot can gently impinge the scanning probe apex onto a clean, flat region of the metal surface, which results in an imprint associated with the geometry of the tip (figure 2a)).
 This imprint can then be scanned, and the resulting image is similar to the auto-correlation function of the tip's apex.
-The quality of the tip can be assessed by measuring the area, symmetry, and center of mass of the imprint.
+The quality of the tip can be assessed by measuring the area and circularity of the imprint.
 If the imprint does not meet the desired criteria, a more aggressive tip shaping action is carried out, and the process is repeated until a high-quality tip is achieved.

-![Successive images (left to right) of the tip's imprint on a clean metal surface, each following a more agressive tip-shaping action in a different location.
+![Successive STM images (left to right) of the tip's imprint on a clean metal surface, each following a more agressive tip-shaping action in a different location.
 The area and circularity of each imprint reflects the geometry of the apex of the scanning probe.
 Thus the process is repeated until a desired geometry is achieved.\label{fig:2}](AutoTipShaping.png)